TCAT COVID-19 Updates for January 14, 2021

 It is critical that all students and staff are prepared to contribute to the prevention, rapid identification, and mitigation of the spread of COVID-19 in Tennessee’s IHEs.
 While no single action will eliminate the risk of transmission of the SARS-CoV-2 virus within a college or university, implementation of several coordinated interventions may significantly reduce that risk.

-TCAT Dickson is implementing a hybrid learning method through the end of the fall term that combines online and classroom instruction.
-The hybrid learning plan was originally scheduled to begin on November 30, 2020.
-This hybrid schedule will allow for increased skill opportunities while maintaining an increased level of social distancing.
+TCAT Dickson is operating under a hybrid learning method through January 29th that combines online and classroom instruction.
+This hybrid schedule will allow for increased skill opportunities while maintaining a level of social distancing.
 This decision has been made in keeping with the college’s commitment to the Tennessee Pledge for Higher Education (https://www.tn.gov/content/dam/tn/governorsoffice-documents/covid-19-ass...).

-The practical nursing, dental assisitng, and other select programs will remain on campus at this time due to the complexity of the course curriculum and the need for focused learning and lab instruction.
-It is anticipated that these students will begin the hybrid schedule on November 30.
+The practical nursing, dental assisitng, and other select programs may remain on campus at this time due to the complexity of the course curriculum and the need for focused learning and lab instruction.

 Students who do not have the necessary computer to perform work online should see Debbie Griffin at the Clarksville Campus or Mark Michael at the Dickson Campus to check out a computer on loan.